Mindkerchief/README-MKC-Standard/README.md

 # ![logo](https://github.com/Mindkerchief/README-MKC-Standard/blob/e6aa6e5d50a7de43b5c7d51e576a6eff42c26573/assets/logo-thumbnail.png) README-MKC-Standard ![github-readme](https://img.shields.io/badge/GitHub-README-FFFFFF)

-A markdown template of README.md for GitHub repositories that focuses on consistent design and well-structured content.
-This template tries to use markdown syntax throughout the template to keep the code cleaner and maintainable.
-A set of images/screenshot resolutions and some other standards are recommended below to maintain a consistent layout while trying to make screenshots readable.
+A markdown template of README.md for GitHub repositories, specifically for desktop and smartphone applications.
+It focuses on simple, consistent design and well-structured content.
+This template tries to avoid HTML syntax and maintain markdown syntax throughout the template to keep the code cleaner and maintainable.
+A set of images/screenshot resolutions and other standards are recommended below to maintain a consistent layout while trying to make screenshots readable.

 ## Table of Contents
 - [Standards](#standards)